blongworth/python-oceanography-lesson/_episodes/17-Intro-NetCDF.md

 ### Command Line Interfaces
 * Ncdump: Ncdump is the netCDF file reader that is bundled with Unidata's netCDF product.
 To obtain it, visit the UCAR Unidata Web site.
 * NetCDF Operators (NCO): The NCO are a suite of programs known as operators in which each operator is a standalone, command line program which is executed at the UNIX command prompt.
 To learn more and to download the operators, visit the NCO Hompage.
+* Climate data operatores (CDO - https://code.mpimet.mpg.de/projects/cdo), also a collection of command-line operators to manipulate and analyze NetCDf data.
+It is not as popular as NCO, but still used.

 ### GUI Interfaces
 * Ncview: Ncview is a netCDF visual browser that allows the user to visually inspect NetCDF data files.
 To download ncview, visit David Pierce's Ncview Web page.